 This course is crafted to provide the knowledge, competencies and skills necessary to operate in a challenging and challenging global environment.
 The subjects of the program have a strategic focus that tackles practical issues and concepts and develops the skills required by modern interior design.
 At the completion of this course, one should be able to work in various fields as an interior designer, Visual Merchandiser, exhibition designer, teacher, etc.

 Super Specialisation Program First Year

-Students will study the importance of Fabrics in interior design and how to choose fabrics and other woven material for an interior space.
+Study the importance of Fabrics in interior design and understand fabric selection and other woven material for an interior space.
 Emphasis will be laid on understanding the various types of fibres and woven and non-woven fabrics used in interior design and their manufacturing process.
-At the end of the course the students will have a thorough knowledge of the variety and usage if the fabrics available for interior design.
+At the end of the course, you will have a thorough knowledge of the variety and usage if the fabrics available for interior design.

 Furniture Design Studio